 Your go to market strategy isn't your sales process.

-Let's say you're a new cloud provider who is going against the likes of Amazon and Microsoft.
-If you start with hiring a VP of Sales first to set up your sales engine, that would be a gross mistake.
 Understanding the market through Customer Needs Analysis, particularly if you're entering a crowded space like Amazon Product Selling, gives you a clearer direction.
 If you start spending on marketing like the biggies, you're probably going to burn out in less than a year.
 So, what do you do?

 You need to understand your customer before you can market to them.